aleen42/PersonalWiki/post/point_mesh/point_mesh.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 </p>

-Perhaps one of the most recognizable visual motifs of the last several years is the animation style you should see above; I’m not sure it has a name, but I call it a *dynamic point mesh animation*.
+Perhaps one of the most recognizable visual motifs of the last several years is the animation style you should see above; I'm not sure it has a name, but I call it a *dynamic point mesh animation*.
 This is my variation on the style, derived from previous work by Daniel Mayovskiy.

 Frequently such animations are layered behind other content, so it makes sense to size this example to the same size as the viewport: